Conures Size & Weight Chart – How Big do They Grow?

 Just like humans, conures go through certain developmental stages to become adults.
 Every stage is an exciting experience and something to marvel at.

 It is fascinating watching your young conure evolve, learn a few things, discover, explore, have adventures, and gradually get used to its environment.

-This exactly what growing entails and the stages range from neonatal to juvenile and pubertal all the way to maturity.
+This is exactly what growing entails and the stages range from neonatal to juvenile and pubertal all the way to maturity.

 The bigger ones will undergo a similar transformation at 10 to 12 weeks old or even 15 weeks old.
 This is the stage young conures look exactly like their parents.

 Their social life starts here including physical and behavioral changes.